shortlink-org/shortlink/internal/services/report/README.md

 ## Report Service

+> [!NOTE]
-The report service is responsible for generating reports for the user.
+> The report service is responsible for generating reports for the user.

 **Functionality**: